serge-sans-paille/pythran-stories/content/2018-11-28-prototype-to-fast-c++.rst

 You should be able to open the output file and listen to it in any program that plays wavfiles (for example afplay on macos).

-Let's time the function in Ipython.
-For this you start Ipython (install it if you don't have it, it's a great complement to Python)).
+Let's time the function in IPython.
+For this you start IPython (install it if you don't have it, it's a great complement to Python)).
-In Ipython, you can simply put %timeit in front of the line you'd like to benchmark:
+In Ipython, you can simply put ``%timeit`` in front of the line you'd like to benchmark:

 .. code-block:: python